 Has Uncle Sam got any plans of comparable magnitude?
 Where does Singapore come in?
 How much of a say will we have?

-Beer-guzzling Farangs in Thailand got it completely wrong.
+Yes, the beer-guzzling Farangs in Thailand got it completely wrong.
 The pundits were not completely right about China either.
 But unlike the ignorant and seldom sober Farangs in Thailand, governments, analysts and experts had correctly predicted China’s rise to superpower status.
 What they predicted wrongly, was that as China developed, its middle class would expand and democratic ideals would creep in.
 Some had even predicted that China would adopt a democratic system in the near future.
 All that turned to smoke when the Communist Party of China’s Central Committee proposed to remove the two-term limit for the post of president and vice-president through a constitutional amendment.

 The passing of the amendment sparked off concern and speculation at home and abroad that Xi, heading the CPC and military besides the presidency, who recently began his second five-year term would continue for an unprecedented third term and beyond, wielding unquestionable power exercised by the party founder, Mao Zedong in the heydays of China’s revolution.
 Policies (including foreign policies) are going to see serious “continuity” until Xi changes his mind.